graphql/graphql-spec/spec/Section 3 -- Type System.md

 ) on FIELD_DEFINITION | ENUM_VALUE
 ```

-The `@deprecated` directive is used within the type system language to indicate deprecated portions of the schema, such as deprecated fields on a type or
+The `@deprecated` directive is used within the schema definition language to
+indicate deprecated portions of the schema, such as deprecated fields on a type
-deprecated enum values.
+or deprecated enum values.

-Deprecations include a reason for why it is deprecated, which can include
+Deprecations include a reason for why it is deprecated, which is formatted using
-markdown formatting.
+Markdown syntax (as specified by [CommonMark](http://commonmark.org/)).

 In this example type definition, `oldField` is deprecated in favor of
 using `newField`.